The equivariant cohomology of complexity one spaces: Introduction

-Equivariant cohomology is a generalized cohomology theory in the equivariant category.
-In general, Hamiltonian $T$-spaces enjoy a number of useful features when it comes to computing equivariant cohomology.
-The set $M^T$ of fixed points plays a leading role.
-For a Hamiltonian action $S^1\acts M^4$ with only isolated fixed points, Goldin and the first author \cite{goldin holm} use the Attiyah-Bott/Berline-Vergne (ABBV) localization formula \cite{ab, bv} to describe the equivariant cohomology $H_{S^1}^*(M;\Q)$.
+In general, Hamiltonian $T$-spaces enjoy a number of useful features when it comes to computational topology.
+Components of the momentum map are Morse functions (in the sense of Bott).
+Thus, topological invariants like singular cohomology are amenable to computation for these spaces \cite{frankel:1959}.
+More subtly, it is often possible to compute {\bf equivariant cohomology}, an invariant depending on both the manifold and the action.
+As the critical set for a generic component of the momentum map, the set $M^T$ of fixed points plays a leading role in these calculations.
+For an effective Hamiltonian action $S^1\acts M^4$ with only isolated fixed points, Goldin and the first author \cite{Goldin-Holm:2001} use the Atiyah-Bott/Berline-Vergne (ABBV) localization formula \cite{AB:1984, BV:1982} to describe the equivariant cohomology $H_{S^1}^*(M;\Q)$.
 In this case, the $S^1$-action extends to a toric action $T^2\acts M^4$.
-In general, a Hamiltonian $S^1$-action on a four-manifold might fix two-dimensional submanifolds, and it need not extend to a toric action.
+In general, an effective Hamiltonian $S^1$-action on a four-manifold might fix two-dimensional submanifolds and it need not extend to a toric action.
+We review the relevant facts on equivariant cohomology in Section~\ref{se:eq coh}.

-The first main result of this manuscript describes the $S^1$-equivariant cohomology for any Hamiltonian $S^1$-action on a symplectic four-manifold.
+The first main result of this manuscript describes the $S^1$-equivariant cohomology for any effective Hamiltonian $S^1$-action on a symplectic four-manifold.
 Examples include $k$-fold blowups of symplectic ruled surfaces of positive genus.
 This is a rare instance in the symplectic category where the presence of odd degree cohomology doesn't make calculations in equivariant cohomology impossible.
 It is also the first occurrence of calculations with fixed point components of different diffeomorphism types.

+\begin{Theorem} Let $M$ be a closed connected symplectic four-manifold, and $S^1\acts M$ be an effective Hamiltonian circle action. \begin{enumerate} \item[(A)] The equivariant cohomology $H_{S^1}^*(M;\Z)$ is a free $H_{S^1}^*(pt;\Z)$-module isomorphic to More precisely, if $F_1,\dots, F_s$ are the (finitely many) components of the fixed set $M^{S^1}$, then there are even natural numbers $\lambda_1,\dots,\lambda_s$ such that